Chapter 6

 opposition to Hamilton only in Congress

-- As their antagonism at Hamilton grew, political parties began to emerge.
+- As their antagonism at Hamilton grew, political parties began

 - By 1792-1793, two well-defined grouups had crystallized: